-When you look at Mark Rothko’s paintings, he used a lot of rectangles or almost square boxes that have layers of color.
+When you look at Mark Rothko’s paintings, he used a lot of rectangles or almost square boxes with layers of color.
 Most of his paintings are predominantly dominated by a few color choices.

 De Kooning’s artwork usually has many colors on the canvas that have been applied repeatedly.
 He was known to scrape off the paint and start over again if he didn’t like something or wanted to change something.
-He also knew how to put things into the paint as sand or even pebbles, to give the paint more texture.
+He also learned how to put things into the paint, such as sand or even pebbles, to give the paint more texture.

 Mark Rothko and Willem de Kooning’s Artistic Subject Matter Explained

-Mark Rothko and Willem de Kooning saw their subject matter as completed different.
+Mark Rothko and Willem de Kooning saw their subject matter as completely different.
 They both saw their paintings as a kind of experience.

 For Mark Rothko, the experience took on a kind of spiritual nature.
 He was known to say: